 For dinner a few of us went to the Restaurant White Horse in the Old Town Square.
 I had a few beers and the grilled spicy sausage.
 I then had 2 beers at the hotel before retiring for the night.

 For breakfast on Wednesday I headed to the hotel buffet and had mushrooms, bacon, scrambled eggs, yoghurt, cheese, ham, and 2 flat whites.
 During the morning break I helped myself to a bagel with smoked salmon and cream cheese and some coffee.
 Lunch was in the hotel, and I had basmati rice, chicken, perch, smoked salmon, water, and chocolate cake.

 During the afternoon break I had some coffee, a small cheese cake tart, and a tiny tandoori chicken wrap.
 I had two beers at the hotel bar before we caught a shuttle over to the Staropramen brewery.
-There I had a 5 or 6 beers and a variety of finger food.
+There I had a 5 or 6 beers and a variety of finger food, including a beef tartar, dry egg yolk, capers, onion, mayo and bread chips served in bone.
 From there we headed to The Dubliner bar for a few more beers.